mkiser/WTFJHT/_podcasts/day-260-calm-before-the-storm.markdown

 8/ Trump nominated a coal lobbyist to help lead the EPA.

 9/ Treasury employees allege its Intelligence and Analysis unit is illegally spying on Americans' private financial records.
-(NOT INCLUDED IN PODCAST)

 poll/ 24% of Americans believe the country is heading in the right direction.
-(NOT INCLUDED IN PODCAST)